bean-mhm/Saffron/README.md

 2. Do your image processing in the working color space.

-3. Optionally apply a **View Transform** (so-called "Tone Mapping") to make sure your colors are not exceeding 100% brightness level which introduces overexposed/clipped areas in bright spots.
-A good option is [flim](https://github.com/bean-mhm/flim) which is a filmic color transform I've made.
-Saffron has an implementation for flim in the **Color Space Conversions: View Transforms** section.

-> [!NOTE]
-> View transforms don't modify the color space, they just make your colors reach
-> 100% in a smoother and more visually pleasing way.
-The output is still in the
-> working color space.

-4. Finally, convert from the working space to a display color space (e.g. sRGB, Display P3, etc.) that matches your display device.
+3. Finally, convert from the working space to a display color space (e.g. sRGB, Display P3, etc.) that matches your display device.
 If you're unsure, look it up based on your display device.